 Also of interest is that Danville has more people living here who work in computers and math than 95% of the places in the US.

-Danville is a somewhat ethnically-diverse town.
+Danville is a very ethnically-diverse town.
 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Asian.
-Important ancestries of people in Danville include Irish, English, Italian, and French .
+Important ancestries of people in Danville include Irish, English, Italian, and European.

 The most common language spoken in Danville is English.
 Other important languages spoken here include Chinese and Spanish.